SkylineCommunications/dataminer-docs/connector-help/connector_help/Evertz EQX.md

 This page displays the **Frame Controller Card Table**.

 This table contains information about all the inserted cards on the video router.
-This information includes the **Card Type**, **Card Address** (IP address, used for polling), **Card Status**, **Card Departure Count**,and **Card Production ID**.
+This information includes the **Card Type**, **Card Address** (IP address, used for polling), **Card Status**, **Card Departure Count**, and **Card Production ID**.

-Virtual elements will be created for all the supported card types, based on the **Card Production ID**.You can decide for each card whether it should be polled or not.
+Virtual elements will be created for all the supported card types, based on the **Card Production ID**.
+You can decide for each card whether it should be polled or not.
 However, note that only supported cards that have a **Card Status** with value *Communicating* will be polled.
 Enabling polling for an unavailable card on the frame controller will not have any effect until the card has the correct status.

 ### Redundant Connections